Projects » Montezuma (Gold)

 Montezuma, near Bulawayo

-The Montezuma property is located in the southwest of the Zimbabwe Craton.
-This is an Archaean basement complex composed of broad areas of gneisses, deformed and underformed granites and greenstone belts.
+The Montezuma property is located in the southwest of the Zimbabwe Craton, an Archaean basement complex composed of broad areas of gneisses, deformed and underformed granites and greenstone belts.
 The Montezuma tenement lies within the eastern part of the Bulawayo Greenstone Belt which connects to the Filabusi Greenstone Belt to the east.

-A broad deformation zone, the Umzingwane Shear Zone, occurs on the southern margin of the Bulawayo Greenstone Belt and extends eastwards into the Filabusi Greenstone Belt.
-It is composed of multiple closely spaced subparallel major and second order shears.
-These structures trend WNW-ESE in the west but they converge to the east within the Montezuma claims area and undergo an E-W strike swing in the SE corner of the Bulawayo Greenstone Belt.
-Further east the shear zone has an ENE-WSW trend before it intersects the Lancaster-Irisvale Shear Zone.
+The Umzingwane Shear Zone, occurs on the southern margin of the Bulawayo Greenstone Belt and is composed of multiple subparallel major and second order shears.
+These structures trend WNW-ESE in the west but they converge to the east within the Montezuma claims area and undergo an E-W strike swing in the SE corner of the greenstone belt.
+The shear zone kinematics are dominantly dextral in the east.

-The convergence zone between the two shear zones would have represented a high strain constructional zone.
+The Crocodile Shear Zone swings into subparallelism with the Umzingwane Shear Zone in the southeast of the licence area.
+The convergence zone between the two shear zones represents a high strain constructional zone.
 This appears to have had an important control on shear zone hosted gold mineralization.

 The geological model of orogenic mesothermal lode gold deposits in structurally controlled veins and shear zones within Archean greenstone belts is well-known.